CITRONELLA Essential Oil Profile

 Dilutecitronella essential oil with a carrier oil such as jojoba oil, or sweet almond oil and use in a scalp massage oil.

 - In a nebuliser

 - In an oil burner

 - In baths or inhalation

-Store in dark, cool area to prevent oxidisation.
-Oxidised oil may cause allergic reaction.
+Store in a dark, cool area to prevent oxidisation.
+Oxidised oil may cause allergic reactions.